MLOPS-G35/Project/reports/README.md

 We used a linting tool to enforce basic code quality rules and catch common errors.
 In addition, we set up GitHub hooks to prevent commits that did not meet our project’s standards.
 For documentation, we used MkDocs to create clear and structured project documentation.
+These concepts matter because when you have a large project, which is the case in almost every industry, involve a large number of contributors with different backgrounds and coding styles.
+Therefore, having standard rules ensures that everyone follows the same guidelines to avoid the messes.

 ## Version control